New Holland Agriculture: Edgewrap system

-With the New Holland EdgeWrap system, net is brought to the bale by a duckbill net applicator.
+With the New Holland EdgeWrap system, the net wrap is brought to the bale by a duckbill net applicator.
 The system penetrates in the bale chamber for positive wrapping material delivery.
 The duckbill net applicator is wider than the bale chamber, providing coverage of the bale edge.
 The use of wide net provides over the edge coverage.

 Grain Cam system

 A camera recognises the concentration of chaff and broken grain in the sample as it is transferred through the grain elevator to the grain tank; this information is shown on the IntelliView III monitor in the form of a graph, allowing the operator to fine tune adjustments, further boosting grain purity.

-Grain Cam was awarded by the Gold Medal for innovation at Agritechnica in 2007.
+Grain Cam was awarded by the gold medal for innovation at Agritechnica in 2007.

 Opti-Clean cleaning shoe

 The Opti-Clean system optimizes the strike and the throwing angles of each of the main components in CR9000 Elevation models.
 The grain pan is not coupled with the pre-sieve and top sieve so that each element can operate as its optimum efficiency.
 The cascade distance between the grain pan and the pre-sieve is increased for greater capacity, while a long sieve stroke and a steep throwing angle keep more material airborne, for even a higher cleaning efficiency.
 The opposing motion of the grain pan and bottom sieve to the pre-sieve reduces overall machine vibrations and increases operator comfort.